rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

 # Get a domain and Setup HTTPS with a certificate (LetsEncrypt)

 We're going to set up a TLS certificate provided by LetsEncrypt, issued to a chose sub domain.
-A brief walkthrough of the steps required follows below, from registering a domain, editing the DNS settings and making Cert-manager do the LetsEncrypt magic automatically, using ACME.
+A brief walkthrough of the steps required follows below, from registering a domain, editing the DNS settings and making Cert-manager do the LetsEncrypt magic automatically, using ACME (a standard for requesting & issuing).

 ## Decide upon domain and subdomain

-* I choose kumobits.com as top tomain because I already own it, and it's registered in the domain registrar 'Gandi.net'.
+* Using 'kumobits.com' as top tomain because I already own it, and it's registered in the domain registrar 'Gandi.net'.
-* I choose kube, resulting in kube.kumobits.com as subdomain
+* Using 'kube', resulting in kube.kumobits.com as subdomain

 ## Create a DNZ Zone in your Cloud Provider

 This will depend on the k8s/cloud provider.
 We need this setup first so that we have nameservers that can respond to requests.
 So, a domain name is required for setting up Ingress endpoints to services running in the cluster.
 The specified domain name can be a top-level domain (TLD) or a subdomain.
 In either case you have to manually set up the NS records for the specified TLD or subdomain so as to delegate DNS resolution queries to an the cloud provider DNS zone created.

 ### For Google Cloud DNS

 * Create a DNS zone called 'kube.kumobits.com' (change to your fqdn)
 * Add a * wildcard A record, point to the IP of the Ingress, it can be found be executing `kubectl get services`, use at the External IP of the Ingress controller, TTL an hour
     * Like so:  * A 10.10.10.10